-Prerequisite(s): PED 230 with current Red Cross certification and cardiopulmonary resuscitation courses.
+Prerequisite(s): PED 230 with current Red Cross certification

+Designed to prepare the participants to teach and certify students for teaching the ARC "Standard First Aid and Personal Safety" and cardiopulmonary resuscitation courses.
 First aid knowledge and skills will be reviewed as well as appropriate methods and techniques of instruction.
 ARC certification available.
 Course fee may apply.